coderefinery/reproducible-python/content/index.md

 a leading a group which uses Python.
 Therefore, some of the examples will use Python as the example language.

-We will work with an example project and go through all the steps of a typical software project.
-Once we have seen the building blocks, we will try to apply them to own projects.
-Workshop participants will receive and also learn to give constructive code feedback.
+We will work with an example project and go through all important steps of a typical software project.
+Once we have seen the building blocks, we will try to **apply them to own projects**.

 ## Prerequisites